scrapjs/jsxify/qa.md

 			+ standard transforms practice
 			~ some of deps may still require init

+### Register plugins

+#### .use(...plugins) ★ - the least messy way, allows to extend h at any moment

++ easy
++ directly provides `h`
+- no ES6 import convenience
+	+ plugins requiring init need to be called anyways
++ allows for natural `import {h, render} from 'jsxify'`

+#### plugin(h)

++ jquery-like
+- no ES6 import convenience
+- messy multiple calls of required plugins
+	+ possibly plugins still have to be initialized
+		- does not make it easier, since we ought to pass h variable too

+#### jsxify(...plugins)

++ browserify, hyperx-like
++ allows for obvious target framework node mnemonic jsxify(to, from, from)
+	- not supposed to be implemented
+	- not only framework adapters are registered but rather plugins
+- not as natural as `h = require('jsxify')`

+#### import 'plugin'

+- implicit
+- includes own jsxify
++ allows for ES6 modules
+	- ES6 modules are resistant to run them
+- does not allow for plugin init still

 ## Notes

 * jsxify is not a collection of inter-convertible frameworks, that is rather glue converting to DOM and providing widgets-like mechanism